jrootham/editor/README.md

 +  fixed-bcd [ *digits* [ *fraction-digits* ]]
 +  string
 +  symbol  [ */matching regex/* ] *scope* [ *namespace* ]

+*bits* and *exponent-bits* are the number of bits used to represent the number.  *digits* and *fraction-digits* are the number of digits in the number.
 Yes, I am willing to support COBOL.

 The matching regex defaults to /([A-Z]|[a-z])([A-Z]|[a-z]|[0-9]|-|_)*/